-To demonstrate that they are qualified to proceed in the PhD program, students are given a preliminary examination at the end of the Winter term of their first year.
+To demonstrate that they are qualified to proceed in the PhD program, first-year MCDB students are given a preliminary examination at the end of the Winter term.
 This is a three-hour written examination based on primary research articles that are distributed in advance.
 Students are expected to read and understand the material in the research papers, including the background and experimental methods.
-The preliminary exam will be administered and graded by the members of the Graduate Studies Committee.
+The preliminary exam is administered and graded by the members of the Graduate Studies Committee.